Tools4everBV/HelloID-Conn-Prov-Target-Salesforce-SCIM/README.md

 ## Getting help

-> _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012518799-How-to-add-a-target-system) pages_
+> _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012518799-How-to-add-a-target-system)

-> _If you need help, feel free to ask questions on our [forum](https://forum.helloid.com)_
+> _If you need help, feel free to ask questions on our [forum](https://forum.helloid.com)

 ## HelloID Docs